-If children are self-marking teachers will still need to tick the learning objective to show that it has been achieved or pink dot if it has not been achieved and there is a misconception.
+If children are self-marking teachers will still need to tick the learning objective to show that it has been achieved.

 Next step questions may be posed when required to do so to advance children's learning on.

 Children may compose learning comments as part of their self or peer assessment work.